the-tatanka/personal-website/docs/threat-modeling/security-assessment.md

 For each risk identified in the risk assessment, detail the following:

-- Specify the treatment option agreed - avoid, reduce, share/transfer or accept.
+- Specify the treatment option agreed on - avoid, reduce, share/transfer or accept.

 - Document the treatment plan - outline the approach to be used to treat the risk.
 Any relationships or interdependencies with other risks should also be highlighted.